 Alternatively, the requirement may be satisfied by achieving a score of 4 or 5 on an appropriate Advanced Placement Test, by a score of 620 or more on the appropriate CEEB SAT II test, or by a satisfactory score on a foreign language placement test administered on campus in the fall.
 Local placement exams may be taken only at the time of matriculation at Brandeis.
-SAT II test scores are not accepted in Chinese and Japanese to satisfy the foreign language requirement.
+SAT II test scores are not accepted in Chinese, Japanese, or Korean to satisfy the foreign language requirement.

 Students for whom English is a second language may be exempted from this requirement.
 Students who satisfy the requirement by means of an advanced placement score shall be accorded, upon request, appropriate credit toward the Brandeis degree.
 Students may also fulfill this requirement by demonstrating proficiency in American Sign Language through testing at a site approved by Brandeis.

 Individual placement decisions vary depending on the quality of high school training, the level of performance and how recently the language was studied.
 Foreign language placements are valid for one year only; subsequent placements are based on the mandatory placement examinations and consultation with the appropriate language coordinator.
 Students are urged to begin fulfilling the foreign language requirement as soon as they matriculate and to complete the required sequence without interruption.